 If successful, the script will ask you to enter your Product ID.

-Paste the Product ID you copied from the Murano Product view in the steps above into the terminal and press Enter.
+Paste the Product ID you copied from the Murano Product view in the steps above into the terminal.
+Press Enter.

 Press Enter again to use the default device identity (000001).
 This matches the identity format for devices that you configured earlier, so it will activate correctly.

 NOTE: If you have already added 000001 and simulated the device before, you may need to enter a new device (e.g., 000002).
 This will create and activate a new device and simulate data for it.

 If the Python Simulator is running correctly, the script should show the device has been activated and whether the lightbulb is on or off.

 Click on the device to see its Resources and ensure data is showing up on the platform.

-You now have a simulated device pumping data into Exosite.
+You now have a simulated device pumping data into Murano.
 Keep the simulator running throughout the remainder of this guide.

 In this section, you will create a dashboard to view the data from the connected lightbulb and turn it on and off remotely.